Monoculture vs. Biodiversity

 Second: Know your farmer.
 That’s not always possible, so if you can’t personally know your farmer, join or buy from a food co-op or local supplier who is committed to sustainable agriculture.

 Third: Buy organic.
 As organic certification has come under the auspices of the USDA, it has lost some of its meaning.
 The USDA’s guidelines for organic are not as stringent as the organic standards of the 80’s and early 90’s.
 As farmers are racing to join the organic bandwagon, testing has sometimes been inadequate.
 The USDA will often grant exemptions that allow a farmer to say his food is organic when it is not.
-But even so, buying organic is sending a message to producers that you are concerned about the environment, health and economic impact of conventional farming.
+But even so, buying organic is sending a message to producers that you are concerned about the environmental, health and economic impact of conventional farming.

 Fourth: Tell others.
 Most people have never given biodiversity a thought when they go to buy food.
 So tell them.
 Show them this chart how our food varieties are so limited today.
 Tell them how the nutritional content of our food–even fresh fruits and vegetables–is so poor.
 Spread the word.